min2ha/ukwa-site/content/target/47832/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Exiting the European Union Committee:  Oral evidence: The UK's negotiating objectives for its withdrawal from EU, HC 815

 Transcript of oral evidence on Britain's negotiating stance for EU withdrawal given by David Davis, Secretary of State for Exiting the EU.